What we are doing

 - An environment where professional conduct is embedded into departmental culture and behaviour.

-As the Department works towards Juno Champion status, we are embedding the six Juno Principles throughout.
+A Juno Champion award demonstrates that these principles have been embedded throughout the Department, and our commitment to further good practice.
 For further information about Project Juno please see the Institute of Physics web pages.

 Staff and students are expected to behave respectfully to one another – during lectures, outside of lectures and when communicating online or through email.
 The Department will not tolerate inappropriate or demeaning comments or behaviour related to gender, gender identity and expression, sexual orientation, disability, physical appearance, race, religion, age, or any other personal characteristic.
 If you witness or experience any behaviour you are concerned about, please speak to someone about it.
 This could be one of your lecturers, your personal tutor, a programme administrator, the Chair of the Department Equality & Diversity Committee (Amelle Zair), your line manager, the Head of Department, or any other member of staff you feel comfortable talking to.